vanus-labs/docs/content/cloud-docs/source/aws-s3/setup.md

 ## Step 3: Amazon S3 Connection Settings

-1. Write a connection name without any spaces.
+1. Write a name for your connection in Vanus Cloud.
    ![img.png](images/19.png)
 2. Enter your `Access Key` and `Secret Key` in Vanus Cloud.
    ![img.png](images/20.png)